stumathews/CppGameLib/README.md

 The `Sequence` node is a behaviour that executes each child node in the sequence.
 You can add child nodes that will execute in sequence

-#### Condition

-The `Condition` node is a behaviour that will only execute its child nodes if the condition is met.
-This can be interpreted as a conditional sequence.

-#### Action
+#### Behavior

-The `Action` node is a behaviour that will execute when it is reached.
-An action can be a child of a sequence or condition
+The `Behavior` node is an action that will execute when it is reached.
+A behavior can be a child of a sequence or condition

 #### BehaviorTreeBuilder